Skip to content

 • Attribute field "Description" (has BAIA configuration)

-• Result: "Office Chairs" category configuration is used
+• Result: Best practice products from "Office Chairs" category configuration are used

 Example 2: Product with multiple primary categories